Find out more about us:

 It doesn’t take a master chef to make a great lobster roll.
 It takes great lobster.
 Luke Holden knows where to get the best stuff around...

-On foggy Maine mornings, burly lobstermen in orange Grundens haul traps from the open seas, and they're taken from the dock to Luke’s seafood processing business.
-In just hours, the frisky pinchers are steamed, picked, and individually wrapped before they’re sent south to Luke’s Lobster.
-The lobster meat is sealed in plastic bags to lock in that fresh-from-the-ocean taste and to prevent contamination.
-Each plastic bag contains a quarter-pound of pure, unadulterated lobster meat from 5 or 6 unlucky lobster claws (yep, it takes that many lobsters for each roll!).
+Each morning lobstermen haul traps from the open seas, and the traps are taken from the dock to Luke’s seafood company, where we steam them, pick them, and pack the meat in protective bags, then send them south to Luke’s Lobster.
+Each bag contains a quarter-pound of pure lobster meat from 5 or 6 unlucky lobster claws (yep, it takes that many lobsters for each roll!).

 Throughout the trek from Maine to our lobster shacks, the lobster meat remains in pristine condition, having last touched Maine air.
-The result is a deliciously fresh lobster roll that allows you to truly taste Maine at its best.
+And since we track it the whole way, we know it's coming from Maine's sustainable fishery, not over-fished waters.
+The result is a deliciously fresh lobster roll that allows you to truly taste Maine at its best, with a clean conscience.